 Alison Padley-Woods

-Alison Padley-Woods has been writing for as long as she can remember: for the school magazine, for the student paper at Leeds University and for Conde Nast’s Brides Magazine where she became the Home Editor, writing and styling features.
-Taking a career break to bring up her three children, Alison completed a Creative Writing MA, specialising in children’s fiction, at Manchester Metropolitan University.
-Since then her short stories have been included in three anthologies, including Time Travellers and the Crystal Dome —Stories from the Portico Library.
-She’s been longlisted for the Bath Children’s Novel Award and shortlisted for the Times Chicken House Competition, and Writing Magazine’s Picture Book Prize.
+Alison has been writing for as long as she can remember: for the school magazine, for the student newspaper at Leeds University and for CondĂ© Nast’s Brides magazine where she was the Home Editor, writing and styling features.
+During a year’s travel, she freelanced for NZ House and Garden and Australian Vogue.
+She then took a career break to bring up her three children, obtained a Creative Writing MA from Manchester Metropolitan University and had several short stories published in children’s anthologies.
+Her middle grade novel has been shortlisted for the Times/Chicken Children’s Award and longlisted twice for the Bath Children’s Novel Award.

 Julie Sullivan